Sully Sullenberger: In popular culture

 Radio personality Garrison Keillor wrote "Pilot Song: The Ballad of Chesley Sullenberger III" for the January 17, 2009, edition of his radio variety show A Prairie Home Companion.

 Sullenberger's speech before Congress concerning U.S. civil aviation is featured in Michael Moore's 2009 documentary Capitalism: A Love Story.

 Sullenberger is referenced in the 2011 romantic comedy film Friends with Benefits.
 Throughout the film, Justin Timberlake's character repeatedly suggests to people he meets aboard planes that modern airplanes practically fly themselves, and that Sullenberger's feat was less impressive than it was portrayed, an idea for which he encounters incredulity and hostility.
-Mila Kunis's character is also seen reading Sullenberger's English Wikipedia article.
+Mila Kunis's character is seen reading Sullenberger's English Wikipedia article.

-The 2010 song "A Real Hero", by French electronica artist College and the band Electric Youth, is about Captain Sullenberger and the Flight 1549 water landing.
+The 2010 song "A Real Hero", by French electronica artist College and the band Electric Youth, is in part inspired by Captain Sullenberger and Flight 1549.
 Frontman Austin Garrick was inspired to write the song by his grandfather, whose reference to Sullenberger as "a real human being and a real hero" became the song's refrain.

 In 2010, Stephen Colbert, Jon Stewart, and Steve Carell released a comedy record called Everybody's Talking 'Bout Sully.

 "Hudson River Runway", the March 14, 2011, episode of the TV series Mayday, documents the events around Flight 1549's emergency landing and includes interviews with several of its real-life participants.
-Captain Sullenberger is not interviewed in the show, but is portrayed in reenactments by actor Christopher Britton.
+Sullenberger was not interviewed, but was portrayed in reenactments by actor Christopher Britton.

+Sullenberger is invited to the Smith household in season 7 of American Dad!
+He is featured In the episode The Unbrave One, Stan Smith using Sully as an example of a hero.